Tighter Approximation for the Uniform Cost-Distance Steiner Tree Problem: Conclusion

 \section{Conclusion}

-We could significantly improve the approximation factor for the \textsc{Uniform Cost-Distance Steiner Tree Problem}.
-For the lower bound (\ref{eq:lower_bound}) it is best possible if the minimum-length Steiner tree problem can be solved optimally.
+We significantly improve the approximation factor for the \textsc{Uniform Cost-Distance Steiner Tree Problem}.
+For the lower bound (\ref{eq:lower_bound}), the factor is best possible if the minimum-length Steiner tree problem can be solved optimally.

 This is achieved by an enhancement of the cut-off routine, where we do not simply cut off by delay weight, but take the (cost) structure of the sub-arborescences into account.
 Furthermore, the root component will be reconnected in a smarter way.
+The analysis of our algorithm is tight if we start with minimum-length Steiner trees.

 Our algorithm is very fast.
 After computing an approximate minimum-length Steiner tree, the remaining cutting and re-assembling takes linear time, which previously took a quadratic running time.